openhab/openhabian/docs/openhabian.md

 Start `openhabian-config`.
 Get the bare minimum you will _need_ installed by selecting menu option 03.
 To install the recommended components that automated install will get in one go select menu options 33, 32, 31, 11, 12, 15, OpenJDK 11 (in menu option 45), 13, 16, 14, 21, 38, 53, 52.
-We try to make install options independent of each other but there may be dependencies we are not aware of left so any other order may or may not work.
+Take care this listing may be outdated.
+We try to make install options independent of each other but there may be dependencies left we are not aware of so any other order may or may not work.

 ➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below